MarioDev64/MovieIncApp/readme.md

 - **Favorites**: Users can add or remove movies from their favorites list.
 This feature is handled through the `/account/{account_id}/favorite` endpoint.
 - **Movie Rating**: Users can rate movies using TMDB's API with a scoring system.
 - **Profile Screen**: Shows the user’s profile information and allows account management.
-- **Movie Detail Screen**: Includes complete movie details such as title, genres, average vote, release date, and a list of recommendations.
+- **Movie Detail Screen**: Includes complete movie details such as title, genres, average vote, release date, casting and a list of recommendations.
 - **Authentication**: Implements TMDB's authentication system with login, logout, and token management.

 ## 📱 Navigation: